Hotmoka/hotmoka/tutorial/Takamaka.md

-environment where smart contracts can be deployed and executed, since their (typically) non-centralized nature reduces the risk that a single party overthrows the rules of consensus, by providing for instance a non-standard semantics of the code of the smart contract.
+environment where smart contracts can be deployed and executed, since their (typically) non-centralized nature reduces the risk that a single party overthrows the rules of consensus, by providing for instance a non-standard semantics for the code of the smart contract.

 Contracts are allowed to hold and transfer money to other contracts.
-Hence, traditionally, smart contracts are divided into those that hold money but have no code, and those that, instead, contain code.
+Hence, traditionally, smart contracts are divided into those that hold money but have no code (*externally owned accounts*), and those that, instead, contain code (*smart contracts*).
-The former accounts are typically controlled by an external agent (a wallet, a human) while the latter accounts are typically controlled by their code.
+The formers are typically controlled by an external agent (a wallet, a human) while the latters are typically controlled by their code.
 Takamaka implements both alternatives as instances of the abstract library class `takamaka.lang.Contract` (inside `takamaka_base.jar`).
 That class extends `takamaka.lang.Storage`, hence its instances can be kept in blockchain.
 The Takamaka library defines subclasses of `takamaka.lang.Contract`, that we will investigate later.
-Programmers can define their own subclasses as well.
+Programmers can define their own subclasses too.

-This chapter presents a simple smart contract, whose goal is too enforce a Ponzi investment scheme: each investor pays back the previous investor, with at least a 10% reward; as long as new investors keep coming, each investor gets at leats a 10% reward; the last investor, instead, will never see his/her investment back.
+This chapter presents a simple smart contract, whose goal is to enforce a Ponzi investment scheme: each investor pays back the previous investor, with at least a 10% reward; as long as new investors keep coming, each investor gets at least a 10% reward; the last investor, instead, will never see his/her investment back.
+The contract has been inspired by a similar Ethereum contract from Iyer and Dannen,
+*Building Games with Ethereum Smart Contracts*, page 145, Apress 2018.

 We will develop the contract in successive versions, in order to highlight the meaning of each language feature of Takamaka.